Living in Osaka Vs. Tokyo

 Things to Do and Places to Visit in Osaka

-Much like the capital city, Tokyo, there are plenty of areas to sightsee around Osaka city and the entire prefecture.
+Like Tokyo, the capital, there are plenty of areas to sightsee around Osaka and the entire prefecture.

 Known as Japan’s “kitchen,” many visitors are eager to try Osaka’s unique foods and cuisine.